 Adding resources to your monitor

-When you create a monitor, you associate your application's resources with it: Amazon Virtual Private Clouds (VPCs), Network Load Balancers, Amazon CloudFront distributions, or Amazon WorkSpaces directories.
-Then Internet Monitor knows where your application's internet-facing traffic and clients are located, so it can determine the relevant measurements to publish for your monitor.
+When you create a monitor, you must associate your application's resources with it: Amazon Virtual Private Clouds (VPCs), Network Load Balancers, Amazon CloudFront distributions, Network Load Balancers (NLBs), or Amazon WorkSpaces directories.
+Then, Internet Monitor knows where your application's internet-facing traffic and clients are located, and it can create and maintain a traffic profile that determines the relevant measurements to publish for your monitor.

-You can add the following resources to a monitor in Internet Monitor.
+You can add the following types of resources to a monitor in Internet Monitor as "monitored resources".
+Note that Internet Monitor doesn't support adding different types of resources together in one monitor.

 When you monitor traffic for VPCs, traffic for applications that are hosted on load balancers behind the VPC is monitored.
 You can choose to monitor traffic for individual Network Load Balancer load balancers instead of monitoring a VPC with multiple load balancers.
 This can be helpful, for example, if you need to understand and configure features for better performance or efficiencies at the load balancer level.
 Or, you might need compliance information at the Network Load Balancer level.